giver-kdk/MERN-Stack/ReactJS/Learning/39-React-Redux/ReadMe.txt

 ******************** Redux ********************
 - Redux is a state management tool (library)
+- Redux keeps all the states of our complex app in sync
 - Redux helps to manage more complex states than Context API
 - Redux is used for large scale apps
 - It's like a container that stores states of variables of an App